Lyrid meteor shower peaks this week: Here’s how to watch - NewsBreak

 The Lyrid meteor shower will peak on Thursday and Friday and will be best seen from the Northern Hemisphere.

-The Lyrids, which are active from April 15 to 29, are known for their fast and bright meteors that often leave glowing dust trains behind them as they streak through the sky, according to NASA.
+The Lyrids, which are active from April 15 to 29, are known for their fast and bright meteors that often leave glowing dust trails behind them as they streak through the sky, according to NASA .

 The Lyrids have been observed for 2,700 years, with the first recorded sighting going all the way back to 687 BC in China.